 In this work, we presented a computational base carefully designed to address all the issues prevalent in protein classification pertinent datasets.
-To test the effectiveness of our developed computational base, we applied it on a specific protein classification task, categorization of plant acyl-TEs into their respective substrate specificity groups.[1], [2][3][4][1][5][6] **Importance of plant acyl TE classification into medium chain – big picture, small picture (lack of any existing computational model) **.
+To test the effectiveness of our developed computational base, we applied it on a specific protein classification task, categorization of plant acyl-ACP TEs into their respective substrate specificity groups.
+Acyl-ACP TEs have been effectively demonstrated to confer substrate specificity in transgenic hosts engineered for production of free fatty acids and related derivatives.
+This strategy has enabled enrichment of product distributions for medium-chain chemical species in bacteria, yeast, and plant systems [1], [2], [3].
+While the medium-chain activity is most desirable due to the relative scarcity of 8 to 12 carbon oleochemicals, most acyl-ACP TE exhibit a preference for C14 and above.

+Thus, several efforts have been made to bioprospect genomes of plants with high fractions of the medium-chain oils to identify and implement the thioesterase gene responsible for the narrow substrate specificity [4], [1].
+While progress has been demonstrated in identifying the features which dictate specificity in acyl-ACP thioesterases among plants [5], the throughput for bioprospecting, characterizing, and in some cases, engineering the acyl-ACP thioesterase is largely inhibited by the testing pipeline, which requires derivatization of the free fatty acids into fatty acid methyl esters prior to analysis with gas chromatography [6].
+A method for inferring substrate specificity from thioesterase gene sequence would therefore expedite this process, removing the necessity of expressing each homolog in a host to gain insight to its selectivity profile.

+**Importance of plant acyl TE classification into medium chain – big picture, small picture (lack of any existing computational model) **.
 As part of this study, we also compiled a characterized TE dataset consisting of the TE sequences and their corresponding substrate specificity category, long chain, medium chain or mixed.
 The assembled dataset is the perfect representation of the most frequently occurring datasets in protein classification domain.
 It exhibits all the attributes of a typical protein classification dataset including but not limited to small size, class imbalance, high dimensionality, correlated features, which makes a conventional ML algorithm falter on unseen test sets.
 Our method on the other hand displayed consistent performance when assessed through a rigorous validation strategy, devised so as to capture any trace of overfitting.
 We achieved classification accuracies (measured on the basis of correctly predicting the substrate specificity category of TEs) in the range of 0.59 to as high as 1 with mean accuracy of 0.83 and standard deviation of 0.06 across 10000 simulations of our model validation scheme (discussed in Methods section).
 The model also attained a mean precision score of 0.89 and mean recall score of 0.91 on medium chain TE class prediction, the TE substrate specificity category that we are primarily interested in.
 In contrast an existing sequence similarity based modeling approach achieved a mean accuracy of 0.37, mean precision and mean recall scores of 0.005 and 0.002 respectively on medium chain TE class prediction (detailed study given in Results section).